 Make sure that yearly real estate taxes are paid and updated.
 The government imposes at least quarterly payment of taxes, and when a property is sold out, the government requires payment of the entire year, so negotiation as to what period buyers pay and what period sellers pay their tax dues should come into play in the sales transaction.
 It is critical that real estate taxes paid because of stiff penalties imposed by the government on delayed payments, and eventually, the government can impose a lien on the property which can extinguish the owners right of the property until taxes settled including penalties.

 Ensure that the sellers are real owners of the property.
 Valid IDs should match the name in the title.
 Always inspect the original title, not a photocopy.
 Check with some authority figures within the locality like the Barangay captain as they also have valuable information about the property and can attest their real owners.

-If the property you are buying is not a residential subdivision such as raw land, or beach lot, check with the DENR (Department of Energy and Natural Resources) with regards to the regulated use of the land.
+If the property you are buying is not a residential subdivision such as raw land, or beach lot, check with the DENR (Department of Environment and Natural Resources) with regards to the regulated use of the land.
 Lands have classifications such as farmland, industrial, commercial, residential and therefore, these should be utilized according to their classification,s though diversion may be applied but requires government approval and usually undergoes a tedious process or a reclassification.